 In life, they say only 2 things are certain.
 Death.
 And taxes.
 Well, in the marketing world, there’s a third certainty.
-That’s the inevitable car crash of the ‘creative review‘ meeting between marketing agency and client.
+That’s the inevitable car crash of the creative review meeting between the marketing agency and client.

-You can’t really call yourself a marketer until you’ve survived a bad creative review meeting.
-Which most of them are.
+You can’t really call yourself a marketer until you’ve survived one of these meetings.

 For the client, it’s part of their creative approval process.
 They need to manage agency expectations and those of internal approvers.